-This copycat recipe for Cosmic Brownies are rich, fudgy, and covered with bright little sprinkles.
-They taste just like the original.
-Dare I say better!
-Because baked goods always taste best when they’re pulled right out of the oven.
+This copycat recipe for Cosmic Brownies is rich, fudgy, and covered with bright little sprinkles.
+The brownies taste just like the original.

 Homemade Cosmic Brownies

 Of course, now I always enjoy baking at home far more than the store-bought brands.
-But as a kid, those Little Debbie’s were a special treat.
+But as a kid, a fudgy brownie like Little Debbie Cosmic Brownies was a special treat.